-Lump on Side of the Foot Near the Ankle: Causes & Best Treatment 2019
+Lump on the side of the Foot Near the Ankle [Causes & Best Treatment]

 Do you have a lump on the side of the foot near the ankle?
-95% of the time we find that this is the 5th metatarsal or the subtalar joint.
-Find out what to do!
+95% of the time, we find that this is the 5th metatarsal or the subtalar joint.

 The Most Common Causes: